recommend-games/blog/content/posts/debiased_rankings/index.md

 It's worth taking a look at and comparing some of those coefficients.
 First of: Age and complexity have about the same influence in this combined model as they had individually.
 This means that age and complexity bias are real.
 Even when taking other factors into account, gamers clearly strongly prefer newer over older and heavier over lighter games.

-Interestingly, something else is happening with playing time: If you recall, the original model estimated that every minute of additional playing time *increased* the rating by around 0.005, but this model tells us that every minute extra actually *decreases* a game's rating by 0.001.
+Interestingly, something different is happening with playing time: If you recall, the original model estimated that every minute of additional playing time *increased* the rating by around 0.005, but this model tells us that every minute extra actually *decreases* a game's rating by 0.001.
 This number is very small, but the direction is still statistically significant.
 This is a sign that the model correctly decoupled what we discussed before intuitively: the positive correlation between a game's length and rating can be explained by the game's complexity.
 Once we take that into account, any additional playing time actually harms the game's rating.
-In other words: Our model finds that – all other features being equal – players prefer shorter over longer games.
+In other words: Our model finds that – all other features being equal – players do prefer shorter over longer games.

 We observe some similar effects with the game types.
 In the single feature model, children's games were rated over 0.6 points lower.
 But in this multi feature model, the coefficient is very close to zero, in fact not statistically significantly different.
 This is evidence that the 'geeks don't actually have a systematic bias against children's games – they dislike all light games equally, no matter whether they are for children or adults.